-Jess is a Law Society accredited practitioner for Mental Capacity (Welfare) work.
+Jess sits as a Deputy District Judge in the Family and Civil jurisdictions and is a Law Society accredited practitioner for Mental Capacity (Welfare) work.

 Jess is ranked in Chambers & Partners Legal Guide for her work as a Court of Protection Health & Welfare specialist and is recorded as a Next Generation Partner in the Legal 500 where she is praised for being "second to none for Health and Welfare work.
 She has a huge capacity to understand her clients and fights tooth and nail for them".